Plutoberth/Spacebot/README.md

 #### ?twitter {@handle}:
 Get notified about new tweets from any user in any selected channel.

+#### ?rss {feed link}:
+Get notified about new posts on your favorite RSS feeds, in any selected channel.

 #### ?nl (nextlaunch):
 Get info about the next space launch, with an accurate UTC countdown.